 Member Since: 2015

 Charles Clotfelter is Z. Smith Reynolds Professor of Public Policy Studies and Professor of Economics and Law at Duke University, where he has taught since 1979.
-He is currently Associate Dean for Academic Programs in the Sanford School of Public Policy at Duke.
 He is also a research associate of the National Bureau of Economic Research.
 His major research interests are in the economics of education, the nonprofit sector, and public finance.

-He is the author of Big-Time Sports in American Universities (Cambridge University Press, 2011), After Brown: The Rise and Retreat of School Desegregation (Princeton University Press, 2004), Buying the Best: Cost Escalation in Elite Higher Education (Princeton University Press, 1996), and Federal Tax Policy and Charitable Giving (University of Chicago Press, 1985).
+He is the author of Unequal Colleges in the Age of Disparity (Harvard University Press, 2017), Big-Time Sports in American Universities (Cambridge University Press, 2011), After Brown: The Rise and Retreat of School Desegregation (Princeton University Press, 2004), Buying the Best: Cost Escalation in Elite Higher Education (Princeton University Press, 1996), and Federal Tax Policy and Charitable Giving (University of Chicago Press, 1985).
 He has co-authored books pertaining to the costs of higher education, lotteries, and philanthropy and the nonprofit sector.

 He taught at the University of Maryland from 1974 to 1979, spending his last year there on leave at the U.S. Treasury’s Office of Tax Analysis.
-While at Duke, he has served as vice provost for academic policy and planning, vice chancellor, and vice provost for academic programs.
+While at Duke, he has served as vice provost for academic policy and planning, vice chancellor, vice provost for academic programs, and associate dean of academic programs at the Sanford School of Public Policy.
 He has also served as president of the Southern Economic Association.
 During the 2005/06 year he was a Visiting Scholar at the Russell Sage Foundation, and in 2013/14 he was a fellow at the Straus Institute for the Advanced Study of Law and Justice, at the N.Y.U.
 School of Law.